citusdata/citus_docs/use_case_guide/multi_tenant.rst

 *Estimated read time: 30 minutes*

-Many companies with web applications cater not to end users, but to other businesses with customers of their own.
-When many clients with similar needs are expected, it makes sense to run a single instance of the application to handle all the clients.
+If you're building a Software-as-a-service (SaaS) application, you probably already have the notion of tenancy built into your data model.
+Typically, most information relates to tenants / customers / accounts and the database tables capture this natural relation.

-A software-as-a-service (SaaS) provider, for example, might desire to run one instance of its application on one instance of a database and provide web access to multiple customers.
-In such a scenario, each tenant's data can be isolated and kept invisible to other tenants.
+For SaaS applications, each tenant's data can be isolated and kept invisible from other tenants.
 This is efficient in three ways.
 First application improvements apply to all clients.
 Second, sharing a database between tenants uses hardware efficiently.
 Last, it is much simpler to manage a single database for all tenants than a different database server for each tenant.

 However, a single relational database instance has traditionally had trouble scaling to the volume of data needed for a large multi-tenant application.
 Developers were forced to relinquish the benefits of the relational model when data exceeded the capacity of a single database node.